-Nomura Holdings, Inc. ("Company") and its broker-dealer, banking and other financial services subsidiaries provide investment, financing and related services to individual, institutional and government clients on a global basis.
-The Company and other entities in which it has a controlling financial interest are collectively referred to as "Nomura" within these consolidated financial statements.
+The Company and its broker-dealer, banking and other financial services subsidiaries provide investment, financing and related services to individual, institutional and government clients on a global basis.

 Nomura operates its business through various divisions based upon the nature of specific products and services, its main client base and its management structure.
-Nomura reports operating results through three business segments: Retail, Asset Management, and Wholesale.
+Nomura reports operating results through three business segments: Retail, Asset Management and Wholesale.